Dodman101/Doc-to-Pdf-Converter/README.md

 The Word to PDF Converter program was inspired by the need for a simple and efficient tool to convert Word documents to PDF format.
 The following resources were used during the development of this program:

-Python-docx - Library for working with Word documents in Python Docx2pdf - Library for converting Word documents to PDF format
+Python-docx - Library for working with Word documents in Python.

+Docx2pdf - Library for converting Word documents to PDF format

 ## Changelog